adamgian/minify-selectors/README.md

 # minify-selectors

 Post-processor that minifies classes and IDs selector names in CSS, HTML, Javascript and SVG files.
-Each unique selector, and any subsequent occurances elsewhere, is converted into an ultracompact one.
+Each unique selector — and any subsequent occurances elsewhere — is converted into an ultracompact one.

 Enhance your front-end assets and build optimisations pipeline — wring even more out from your already minified and optimised payload sizes.
-Additionally, can offer a certain degree of obfuscation to your code.
+Additionally can offer a certain degree of obfuscation to your code.

 <br>